Southeastern begins new Persian leadership program

 “It has been very exciting to work alongside Kambiz,” said John Ewart, associate vice president for Global Theological Initiatives at SEBTS.
 “His experience and his relationships with those engaged in equipping Farsi-speaking church leaders will enable us to impact this significant language group.”

 According to Saghaey and Ewart, this type of program aimed at Farsi speakers is very unique.
-“It is my understanding from very reliable sources that we will be the only seminary to develop accredited degree-level training for Farsi speakers,” said Ewart.
+“It is my understanding from very reliable sources that we will be the only seminary to develop fully credited degree-level training for Farsi speakers,” said Ewart.
 “We are networking with others involved in training and contextually developing fully accredited academic work in this historical initiative.”

 Saghaey is excited about the possibilities that the program will bring for Persian churches.
 “I want to see Persians receive their degrees and teach others,” he said.
 “I believe Farsi-speakers can have a direct, very useful influence in many cultures around them.
 Education is a priority for this.”